joneskm/nvim-config/README.md

 # Cheatsheet

-This is not meant to be comprehensive, it's useful ones which I tend to forget!
+This is not meant to be comprehensive, it's list of useful ones which I tend to forget!

 1. Switch tab right/left: <Tab> <S-Tab>
 2. Toggle between sidebar and tabs: <C-w>w